whosonfirst/go-whosonfirst-derivatives/README.md

     	Zero or more alternate paths to serve SVG requests from.
   -provider-uri string
     	A registered whosonfirst/go-whosonfirst-derivatives.Provider URI. (default "reader://?reader-uri=https://data.whosonfirst.org")
+  -reader-uri string
+    	If not-empty and the -provider-uri flag contains the string '{reader_uri}' the value of this flag will be used to replace the '{reader_uri}' placeholder in the -provider-uri flag.
   -server-uri string
     	A registered aaronland/go-http-server.Server URI. (default "http://localhost:8080")
   -verbose